Seafood Cioppino

 6 C water

-1. Heat the olive oil in a large stock pot over medium high heat.
-Saute the vegetables until soft around 3-5 minutes.
-Add the garlic and cook for another minute.
+- Heat the olive oil in a large stock pot over medium high heat.
+Sauté the celery, carrots, onions and fennel until soft around 3-5 minutes.
 Add the remaining ingredients, stir well, and bring to a boil.

 Cioppino Base